tgies/ratpans/README.md

 * `keyfile:` *(optional)* path to a non-passphrase-protected tarsnap keyfile having write permissions to use.
 Can be overridden on the job level.
 If not provided, tarsnap uses its default key.
 * `logfile:` *(optional)* a file to log critical events (job starts, ends) and errors to.
 * `timestamp:` *(optional)* the strftime() format to be used for timestamping tarsnap archives.
 Currently ignored and fixed to "%Y%m%d".

-WARNING: Notice how all the configuration directives are optional?
-Well, right now, you need to have a ratpans-config.yml even if it's empty.
-I'm sorry.

 jobs
 ----